 - Trip and fall.
 Cracked pavement, uneven ground, cords and wires, and other hazards can cause a theme park patron to trip and fall.
 The park should be inspected for trip hazards regularly.

 - Fall from height or on stairs.
-Loose and missing handrails, broken or uneven stairs, and dangerous areas that are not barricaded from visitors can lead to deadly falls on stairs or from high platforms.
+Loose and missing handrails, broken or uneven stairs, and dangerous areas that are not barricaded from visitors can lead to deadly falls, catastrophic injuries or traumatic brain injuries on stairs or from high platforms.

 - Negligent security.
 The park operator must provide safe, well-lit parking lots and other isolated areas to protect patrons from violent criminals.
 If a park guest is attacked on the premises, the park may be held responsible.

-Whatever the cause of your amusement park or carnival accident, it is worth talking to the premises liability legal team at Law Office of Matthew A. Lathrop for an evaluation of your claim.
+Whatever the cause of your amusement park or carnival accident, it is worth talking to the premises liability legal team at the Law Office of Matthew A. Lathrop for an evaluation of your claim.
+Whether the damage caused is a catastrophic accident or a minor injury, our amusement park injury attorneys are here for you.